-The engine room really comes to life every New Year’s Eve, when Mr. Milster puts on his celebrated whistle show.
-He has been collecting a vast array of steam-powered whistles for decades, coming off of everything from locomotives to the USS Normandy.
+The engine room really came to life every New Year’s Eve, when Mr. Milster put on his celebrated whistle show.
+However, the last of these celebrations was January 31, 2014.
+He has been collecting a vast array of steam-powered whistles for decades, coming off of everything from locomotives to the SS Normandie.
 Hooked up to the generators and lined up across the campus lawn, the whistles create an overwhelming display of industrial sound and steam.

 The engine room is also home to several dozen cats, also cared for by Mr. Milster.
 The cats roam the Pratt campus and are beloved by students and faculty.
 Visitors to the engine room can see a display of ribbons and awards won by Pratt cats over the years.